mangpo/greenthumb/documentation/advanced-usage.md

 ;; a_x = a list of operands for opcodes type x
 ;; i_x = a list of inputs for opcodes type x
 ```
+This definition will define instructions with all combinations of opcodes from `l_0`, `l_1`, ..., `l_n-1`.

-For example, in ARM ISA, the instructions `addeq r0, r0, r1, asr #1` and `add r0, r0, r1` are defined in this class:
+For example, in ARM ISA, the instructions `addeq r0, r0, r1, asr #1` and `orrhi r0, r0, r1m lsl #1` are defined in this class:
 ```racket
 (define-instruction-class 'rrr-commute-shf
   (list '(add and orr eor) '(eq ne ls hi cc cs lt ge) '(asr lsl lsr ror))
   #:required '(#t #f #f)
   #:args '((reg reg reg) () (reg)) #:ins '((1 2) (z 0) (3)) #:outs '(0) #:commute '(1 .
 2))
 ```
 `#:required` indicates which opcode types are required and optional.
-Since the second and third types of opcodes are optional, this instruction class include an instruction like `add r0, r0, r1`.
+Since the second and third types of opcodes are optional, this instruction class include an instruction like `add r0, r0, r1` as well.
 The second entry `(z 0)` of `#:ins` indicates that when an instruction contains `eq ne ls hi cc cs lt` or `ge`, flag `z` in a program state is an input to this instruction.
 The first instruction operand is also considered as an input because if the conditional is evaluated to false, the value of the first operand remains the same.

 Consider another instruction class of ARM that includes `asreq r0, r0, r1` and `asr r0, r0, r1`:
 ```racket